BV quantization of the Rozansky-Witten model: Quantization

 For the left picture in equation (\ref{eqn:boundary-strata-two-vertex}), we decompose it as the sum of the following functionals on $\E$, which we denote by $I_{m,n}$:

 Since the QME is independent of the scale, we will now finish the computation for $L=\infty$. \begin{lem} Let $\gamma_{m,n}$ be the following graph with two vertices, such that $m,n>1$:

-The functional on $\E$ given by the integral on its (unique) codimension-$1$ strata is the same as the local functional $I_{m,n}$. \end{lem} \begin{proof} We compute the analytic and combinatorial parts of the functional in the lemma respectively.
+The functional on $\E$ given by the integral on its (unique) codimension-$1$ stratum is the same as the local functional $I_{m,n}$. \end{lem} \begin{proof} We compute the analytic and combinatorial parts of the functional in the lemma respectively.
 For the analytic part, let $\phi_1,\cdots,\phi_{m+n}$ denote the inputs on the tails.
-The integral on the boundary strata of the graph $\gamma_{m,n}$ is
+The integral on the boundary stratum of the graph $\gamma_{m,n}$ is

 where $\pi: \partial M[2]\rightarrow M$ is the natural projection.
 For the integration of $\tilde{P}_0^\infty$ over the fibers , the only term that will contribute is $\frac{1}{4\pi}\det(g(z))^{1/2}\epsilon_{ijk}\hat{u}^id\hat{u}^jd\hat{u}^k$, and the integral on the fiber over $z$ is: